commial/labs/admin-t1-restricted/README.md

 ![mimikatz post AuthPol](doc/mimi_post_ap.png)

-As we have the token of `CLIENT$`, we still have access to network resources with its rights:
+As we have the token of `SRV$`, we still have access to network resources with its rights:

 ![Accessing network drives](doc/net_access.png)